Contents

 International School Saigon Pearl (ISSP)

 Belonging to the international education group Cognita with more than 85 member schools worldwide, International School Saigon Pearl (ISSP) is purpose-built Early Years and Elementary international school for children from 18 months to 11 years old in Binh Thanh District, Ho Chi Minh City, Vietnam.
 Currently, ISSP is the only Early Years and Elementary international school in Vietnam that is fully accredited by two prestigious international accreditation organizations, the Council of International Schools (CIS) and the New England Association of School and Colleges (NEASC).
-In August 2021, ISSP became an IB PYP (IB Primary Year Program) candidate school that is applying the IB framework into the curriculum of early year and primary students.
+Since 2023, ISSP has been officially authorized by the International Baccalaureate Organization (IBO) to offer the IB PYP curriculum, known for its high academic standards.

 Read more: What is the IB program?
 What are the benefits of IB program for students?